mc-k1/Azure-PowerShell-CheatSheet/Readme.md

 **Adding Tags**

-###Add Tags to an existing resource group that has no tags
+### Add tags to an existing resource group that has no tags
 ```
 Set-AzResourceGroup -Name examplegroup -Tag @{Dept="IT"; Environment="Production" }

 ```

-### Adding tags to an existing
-resource group that has tags
+### Add tags to an existing resource group that has tags
 1. Get Tags
 2. Append
 3. Update/Apply Tags